Performance and Scalability Best Practices

 # Install CuPy for GPU NumPy operations

-pip install cupy-cuda11x # Replace 11x with CUDA version
+pip install cupy-cuda11x # Replace 11x with your CUDA version

 # Requires NVIDIA GPU with CUDA